Efinix-Inc/br2-efinix/docs/setup_development_board.md

    - J10, J11, J12, J13 set to 1.8V (connect pin 1 and 2, pin 3 and 4)

    - PT12 set to 0.6V (connect pin 1 and 2)

+## Setup Ti375C529

+1. Connect a USB cable type C to Ti375C529 development board and to your computer.

+2. Insert micro SD card into the SD card slot.